NFDI4Energy/EFZN_rdm/README.md

     {{1-2}}
 1. __save time, resources, effort and money:__

-   - Preserve time that is otherwise lost while searching for, recovering, and deciphering data
+   - Preserve time that is otherwise lost while searching for, recovering, and deciphering data.
-   - Make data reusable
+   - Make data reusable.
-   - Enable you to benefit from high quality datasets from other researchers
+   - Benefit from high quality datasets from other researchers.

 2. __improve impact and speed up scientific progress:__